What is PCIP data?

 How often do you upload records to WorldCat and SkyRiver?

-We upload one batch of MARC records each week, generally on Friday.
+We upload MARC records in weekly batches.
+If you ordered PCIP Data for the book, we’ll upload your MARC records no less than two business days following your guaranteed delivery date; if you ordered standalone MARC records, we’ll upload them on the next available delivery day after we complete your order.
 It may take a few days for your record to show up on WorldCat.org, barring any system glitches.
 If it’s been longer a week and your book still isn’t showing up in WorldCat, please contact us and we’ll look into the matter.
 SkyRiver has no public interface.

 Can my MARC record be updated after its initial upload?